 The next entry debuted in 2002 for Windows and features similar mechanics as previous games.

-The Haunted Carousel is the next entry of the Nancy Drew point-and-click adventure.
-It debuted in 2003 for Windows, and it greatly improved the series’ graphics.
+The Haunted Carousel debuted in 2003 for Windows, and it greatly improved the series’ graphics.

 Its story happens in New Jersey’s Captain’s Cove Amusement Park.
 The amateur detective is investigating mysterious events in the area.

 Its plot takes cues from the Whispers in the Fog book (1999).
-The story happens in Washington’s Deception Island during a whale-watching excursion.
+The story happens on Washington’s Deception Island during a whale-watching excursion.
 The detective investigates who vandalized her friend Katie’s boat.

 The Secret of Shadow Ranch debuted in 2004 for Windows.
 As before, Nancy Drew interacts with clues, suspects, and puzzles to solve a new mystery.